 Power Brake Booster Test

 If the pedal feels "hard" while the engine is running, the booster isn't operating correctly.
-If you suspect the booster is defective, do not attempt to disassemble or repair the power booster.
-Doing so is unsafe and will void your warranty.

 - With the engine off, pump the brake pedal to remove any residual vacuum in the booster.